 I beat a new record for myself on day 2 in the field.
 I have written in my journal every day since being here.
 In the past, I think my record for journal writing is three days in a row, with about a decade recorded in 10 pages.
 Never too late to change.
 So much happens on my mission, that even missing one day is hard to catch up on.
 For example, if you asked what I did on Saturday or how I felt, I would have no idea.
 So much has happened since then.
 It's a constant roller coaster!
 Fun and challenging and scary.
 But I know through Christ's Atonement, all things are possible.

-Trying to stand up in a life
+Trying to stand up in a life size hamster wheel is hard! |

 There are miracles out there, we just need to open our eyes and see them!
 Little things, such as getting a pair of shoes from another missionary that FIT my huge 12 wide feet.
 Huge blessing, shoes are hard to find in general, but especially in the size that's needed.
 So grateful for that missionary!
 This weekend, we have had three random referrals from different people in other congregations that want to hear our message or meet the missionaries.
 All completely separate circumstances, but the Lord is preparing people all the time.
 Whether people change in 6 weeks such as Katrina, or people that have been investigating the church since 2004 as one person that is in our area book (have yet to meet them).